 What Is Product-Market Fit?

 Product-market fit refers to the fit between a product, its desire by the market, and its ability to satisfy customers’ needs.
-Creating product-market fit occurs when a startup or development team focuses on a problem or need in the market and builds a product or service that customers want.
+It occurs when a startup or development team focuses on a problem or need in the market and builds a product or service that customers want.

-Legendary Silicon Valley entrepreneur Marc Andreessen is credited with popularizing the idea of product-market fit.
+Legendary Silicon Valley entrepreneur Marc Andreessen is credited with popularizing this idea.
 In his blog, “The Only Thing That Matters,” Andreessen describes product-market fit as “being in a good market with a product that can satisfy that market.”
 It begins when a startup finds a set of customers or users to serve with their product or service, and grows as a startup iterates toward the market's wants and needs.

 We can break product-market fit down into two parts.